Phase 1 of The AnchorPoint Method

 Diagnosis Before Remediation

 Every AnchorPoint engagement begins here.
-The diagnostic determines what is broken, why it happened, and what the correct remediation sequence actually is — so the work that follows is targeted and complete.
+The diagnostic establishes the root cause of the breakdown and the correct sequence to repair it, so the work that follows is targeted and complete.

 What the Diagnostic Actually Examines